raymondjustus/ComputerGraphics/Assignment4_TexturedModel/README.md

 *TODO*: Please edit the following information in your assignment

 * Name and partners name(At most 1 partner for this Assignment):
+Ray Namar
+Andrew Alcala (Partner)
 * How many hours did it take you to complete this Assignment?
+12-15
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+No
 * Did you use any external resources?
   * (tbd if any)
   * (tbd if any)